Hugh O'Neill, Earl of Tyrone: Legacy

 Historian James MacGeoghegan rehabilitated Tyrone's image in the seventeenth century.
 This carried into the nineteenth century when Irish nationalists such as John Mitchel developed a romantic myth around Tyrone, portraying him as a selfless idealist dedicated to the freedom of Gaelic Ireland.
 Mitchel also credited Tyrone with the development of modern Irish nationalism and the concept of the first independent Irish state.
 Nevertheless, Tyrone tended to be sidelined in favour of his wartime ally Hugh Roe O'Donnell.
 Tyrone's "Machiavellian" nature and his partially-English cultural identity are reasons he was not embraced by Irish nationalists in the same way as O'Donnell, whose traditional Celtic upbringing, sensational prison break saga and tragic early death made him a Gaelic Irish martyr and national hero.

 Seán Ó Faoláin's biography The Great O'Neill (1942) is the most influential modern work on Tyrone.
 It attracted a large readership but is today considered inaccurate and overdramatised.
 Particularly, Ó Faoláin incorrectly claims that Tyrone grew up in England (instead of the Pale) and he overtly romanticises Tyrone's marriage to Mabel Bagenal.
 Hiram Morgan's book Tyrone's Rebellion (1993), which focuses on Tyrone's life up to 1596, restored the Earl to the status he was formerly afforded by contemporary English commentators.
 Tyrone now overshadows O'Donnell in most modern depictions of the Nine Years' War.
 Morgan judges Tyrone more harshly than Ó Faoláin, and compared to other historians, he views Tyrone as loyal to the confederacy from the beginning.
 Generally speaking, present-day historians see Tyrone as a more compelling figure than O'Donnell.
 Tyrone's self-serving reasons for entering the war are also recognised.

 Financial and military power

-Unsatisfied with the tribute or rents entitled to him as O'Neill clan chief, Tyrone heavily increased taxes on his subjects.
-Like his predecessor Shane O'Neill, Tyrone introduced conscription to all men within his country, regardless of their social class.
-He also tied the peasantry to the land, effectively making them serfs, increasing the production of materials and guaranteeing his supply of labour.
-Eventually, he was generating revenue of £80,000 per year.
-For comparison, in the 1540s the Tudor monarchy's total tax revenue was about £31,000; in financial terms Tyrone was in a position to challenge the English administration.
-In his day, he was one of the richest lords in Ireland.
+The Earl of Tyrone was one of the richest lords in Ireland.
+Mountjoy estimated that Tyrone was generating revenue of £80,000 per year (Note: £80,000 in 1600 is equivalent to £21.3 million in November 2025.) (for comparison, the Tudor monarchy's total tax revenue in the 1540s was about £31,000).
+Tyrone's war efforts were primarily funded by cultivating crops and herds of cattle, and his army were mainly paid mercenaries.